-Campus Ministry offers a variety of sites for undergraduate students to make a difference and have fun on an Alternative Spring Break.
-The year-long program provides the opportunity to engage in complex social and cultural issues through direct service, group discussion, experiential learning and individual reflection.
-While on an Alternative Spring Break, students share their perspectives regarding society, have the chance to make an impact and engage in new experiences.
+Alternative Spring Break provides students with the opportunity to engage in complex social and cultural issues through direct service, group discussion, experiential learning and individual reflection.
 In the Holy Cross tradition of service, our hope is that students are transformed by the experience, becoming agents of change in the world.

 Through the experience, participants live in solidarity with the recent immigrants while working with local organizations that provide housing and assistance.
 The goal is to provide a hands-on experience and relationship-building across both cultural and physical borders.
 Immigration Court hearings, a border tour, and a dialogue with Customs and Border Protection enable participants to reflect on global issues such as economics, poverty and scarce food and water resources as they relate to our neighbors.